Azzc0/TWRA/docs/Functionmap.md

 **Arguments:**
 - data: Assignment data to save
-- sourceString: Source identifier
+- sourceString: Source identifier (original Base64 string or special identifiers like "example_data")
-- originalTimestamp: Optional timestamp
+- originalTimestamp: Optional timestamp (defaults to current time, or 0 for example data)
-- noAnnounce: Boolean to suppress announcement
+- noAnnounce: Boolean to suppress announcement (defaults to false)

+**Notes:**
+- Handles timestamp tracking for sync operations
+- Sets timestamp to 0 for example data if not specified
+- Rebuilds navigation after saving
+- Broadcasts to group if not suppressed and in a group

 **Used in:**
-- TWRA.lua
+- TWRA.lua (manual imports)
-- ui/Options.lua (import)
+- ui/Options.lua (import and example data)
+- sync/SyncHandlers.lua (sync operations)

 ### TWRA:LoadSavedAssignments()
 Loads saved assignments from SavedVariables.